 Hornets, a subspecies of wasps, look similar to other wasps.
 The differences is that hornets tend to be more brown than bright yellow.
 Also, hornets tend to be thicker around the waist than other wasps.
 Regardless of the species, wasps’ stings are very painful, so keeping them away from your home is paramount.

 Believe it or not, despite their menacing appearance, wasps are very beneficial to the world around us.
 That is because wasps feed on nuisance insects which helps to control their populations.
 In addition to this, wasps help to pollinate a myriad of plants and crops.

-While wasps are beneficial to the environment, they do pose threats to humans.
+While wasps in Louisville are beneficial to the environment, they do pose threats to humans.
 Wasps can be quite aggressive and are known to sting without much warning.
 Moreover, unlike bees, wasps are capable of stinging their target multiple times in a row.
 And if that’s not bad enough, some people are allergic to the venom in wasp stings.
 Therefore, if left unchecked, wasps stings can be fatal.

 How to Keep Wasps Away From Your Yard